Learning and development (advanced)

 Take away

-• A deep understanding of methodologies of training needs analysis, design, transfer and evaluation.
+• A deep understanding of training methodologies needs analysis, design, transfer and evaluation.

 • An evidence-based approach of L&D practice.